bocadilloproject/aiodine/README.md

     return "Hello, aiodine!"
 ```

+> **Tip**: synchronous provider functions are also supported!

+### Consumers

 Once a provider has been declared, it can be used by **consumers**.
-All a consumer has to do is declare the provider as one of its parameters, and aiodine will inject it at runtime.
+A consumer is built by decoratinga **consumer function** with `@aiodine.consumer`.
+A consumer can declare a provider as one of its parameters and aiodine will inject it at runtime.

 Here's an example consumer: